 During a heated argument, a husband, wife, girlfriend or boyfriend may decide that it would be best to call the police.
 What they may not realize is that this could initiate a series of events that are no longer in their control.
 Once law enforcement is involved in a domestic dispute, an arrest will almost always be made.
 Even if the alleged victim does not want to press formal charges, this may not be their decision to make.

 Domestic violence charges are brought by the state, which means that it is up to the prosecutor to decide whether or not they would like to pursue a case against the accused.

 What if the victim wants to recant their statement?

 If evidence suggests that a crime was committed, the state could move forward with the case—with or without the victim on their side.
 While not ideal for the prosecution, the victim may be called to testify as a hostile witness.
-That being said, it would be in your best interest to speak with a criminal defense lawyer at the Law Office of A. Oliver Hassibi if you have been charged with domestic violence in or around Fort Worth.
 Even if the victim wants to drop the charges, you could still face prosecution.